KulikDM/pythresh/README.rst

 -  These tests enhance confidence in the correctness of the implementation and prevent regressions.
--  All examples have been updated and new jupyter notebooks have been added to introduce all the capabilities of PyThresh
+-  All examples have been updated and new jupyter notebooks have been added to introduce all the capabilities of PyThresh.

 ************************
  Documentation & Citing